 Conclusion

 Warrior rituals in ancient Japan were far more than decorative customs; they were the crucible in which the samurai’s soul was forged.
 Through purification, tea, seppuku, and the constant practice of disciplined manners, warriors sought to transcend the brutality of their profession.
 These rituals codified honor, fostered spiritual resilience, and created a shared identity that lasted for centuries.
-Today, they survive not only in museums but in the cultural DNA of Japan—a testament to the power of ritual to shape both the individual and the society.
+Today, they survive not only in museums but in the cultural DNA of Japan—a testament to the power of ritual to shape both the individual and society.
 By understanding these practices, we gain insight into a worldview where every action, from drawing a sword to sipping tea, could be a sacred act.